 Faster, neater window trim and molding installation with joints that never open up.
 These are the advantages of trim frames, and it’s an approach that’s easier and better than ever.
 I’ve never seen anyone else work like this but I know from experience that it’s super.
 Instead of custom-cutting pieces of wood individually before nailing them on the wall as pieces of window trim one by one, trim frames are cut and assembled ahead of time into three or four-sided frames, then mounted as one unit on the wall around the door or window you’re working on.
 This approach does require a completely different way of working, but the advantages are worth it in many situations.
-There’s no beating this kind of window trim approach for stain-grade work or any kind of composite trim designs with multiple moulding elements where filling gaps and mistakes isn’t possible.
+There’s no beating this kind of window trim approach for stain-grade work or any kind of composite trim designs with multiple moulding elements where filling gaps and mistakes with caulking isn’t possible.

 Window Trim Challenges

 Installing window trim and other mouldings presents several challenges no matter what your situation.
 The trim frame approach helps overcome the challenges that traditional, piece-by-piece trim installation involves.
 These include: